renatosans/ShoppingCartRUST/README.md

 # ShoppingCartRUST
 Fullstack rust project using wasm target on frontend.

+## Frontend development using LEPTOS FRAMEWORK is pending, only backend available for now

-# Steps to run the project
+## Steps to run the project

 - cargo build
 - trunk serve